-April 11 | April 23 | May 2 | May 22
+April 7 | April 20 | May 5

 Experience the National Arboretum's treasured Azalea Collections

-Spring is upon us once again, and the National Arboretum is rich with bloom – from the spring ephemerals to the daffodils, magnolias and cherries planted throughout the grounds.
+Spring is upon us once again, and the National Arboretum is rich with blooms – from the spring ephemerals to the daffodils, magnolias and cherries planted throughout the grounds.
 This column which begins today and will change each week for the next eight weeks will focus specifically on our Azalea Collections and the status of bloom.

 Learn more about the Azalea Collection here.
 For more in-depth information on growing and caring for rhododendrons or azaleas, check out the FAQ pages here.
 Visit our Azalea Photo Gallery where you will find over 200 images of the flowers of more than 100 of the Glenn Dale azalea varieties.

-Click here for other images of the collection.
+Click here for images of the collection.

-Last Updated May 23, 2014 11:58 AM
+Last Updated May 5, 2017 10:25 AM

 URL = http://www.usna.usda.gov/Gardens/collections/azaleablossom.html